VincentPit/GraphBuilder/README.md

 ## Installation

-Instructions on how to install or set up the project.
+Instructions on how to install and set up the project.

 ```bash
 git clone https://github.com/VincentPit/GraphBuilder.git